magnusmetz/magnusmetz.github.io/index.md

 ![via xkcd](http://i.imgur.com/4staRNH.png)

-Vistat aims to provide _working_ recipes for statistical graphics by building them from source.
-The website is based on Github/Jekyll, and graphs are generated dynamically through the R package [**knitr**](http://yihui.name/knitr), hence reproducibility is guaranteed, and readers can see the source code at the same time.
+This blog aims to provide knowledge for statistical graphics by building them from source and further statistical applications with R. The website is based on Github/Jekyll, and graphs and analyses are generated dynamically through the R package [**knitr**](http://yihui.name/knitr), hence reproducibility is guaranteed, and readers can see the source code at the same time.

 ## Latest 10 posts